Karlina08/DH110-KarlinaHo/DH110 Assignment/Assignment06README.md

 <img width="549" alt="Screen Shot 2021-11-09 at 1 40 50 AM" src="https://user-images.githubusercontent.com/91553095/140900060-e0c87366-86f6-45d0-805a-263182bf2560.png">

 ## 🖥  *Shape Variations*
+To provide the best variety of shapes for user feedback, I utilized a shapes with sharp edges, rounded edges, and one with a combination of both the sharp and round edges.
 <img width="1261" alt="Screen Shot 2021-11-09 at 1 54 40 AM" src="https://user-images.githubusercontent.com/91553095/140902247-7c10377a-dd36-441f-89e6-daafd08cf0d1.png">

 ## 🖥  *Typographic Variations*
+As the site is dedicated towards parents and/or guardians who are looking to secure financial aid for their children/young individuals, I thought that it would be itneresting to provide font variations with a more playful aesthetic.
+Consequently, my typographic variations consisted of two additional fonts that I believed achieved this.
 <img width="1239" alt="Screen Shot 2021-11-09 at 1 56 18 AM" src="https://user-images.githubusercontent.com/91553095/140902505-7b4eae8d-e07b-48b7-b6c9-d361393bb4dd.png">

 ## 🖥  *Color Variation*
+Regarding the color variations, I decided to utilize both a light and dark version of my site.
+My light version of the webpage consists of a light gray and slightly dark gray with black and dark blue typographic components.
+For my dark mode of the page, I hoped to invert the colors, therefore provided a contrast to the light mode with black and dark grey backgrounds with white text.
 <img width="1190" alt="Screen Shot 2021-11-09 at 1 57 43 AM" src="https://user-images.githubusercontent.com/91553095/140902764-fc3c7416-0045-49ed-b7e0-f07e65f9cf2f.png">

 ## 🖥  *Impression Test*
 <img width="1278" alt="Screen Shot 2021-11-09 at 2 12 30 AM" src="https://user-images.githubusercontent.com/91553095/140905196-7f014a73-8a7d-4850-8b38-3d5f35e7aa64.png">
 To conduct the impression test of my design variations, I interviewed my user over Zoom.
-To execute the test, users were briefly given an explantation about the test.
+To execute the test, the user was briefly given an explantation about the test.
 For the test, I showed the user one screen at a time for about 10 seconds each.
 Then, the user was asked to provide feedback on the design variations for the designer/researcher to gain a better understanding of the design strengths and weaknesses.
 The test was executed in the order below:

 * **Shape**
   * When asked to provide feedback about the shapes, the user expressed favorability towards the first shape (rectangular/sharp edges).
 "Espically for a desktop website, I feel that it looks cleaner and easier to use," the participant stated.
 Even more, the user also discussed how the rectangular shape allows users to better utilize the drop down feastures found on the site, as it provided clarity and acknowledgement to the dropdown feature instead of obscuring it and having users mistaking it for a button.
 Overall, the rectangular shape made the webpage look cohesive and fit the professional aesthetic of a government website.